kvinay7/interview-preparation/OS.md

 - **Shell:** is a command-line interface or program that allows users to interact with the OS by entering commands.
 The shell interprets user commands and passes them to the OS for execution.

 - **User Mode:** Programs in user mode are limited.
 They can only use safe, predefined operations and cannot directly access hardware (like CPU, memory, or disk).
-If they need something that requires special permissions (e.g., reading a file, printing something), they ask the Operating System (OS) for help.
+If they need something that requires special permissions (e.g., reading a file, printing something), they ask the Operating System (OS) for help with system calls.

 - **Kernal Mode:** In kernel mode, the OS can do anything—it can access hardware, manage memory, and handle sensitive operations like saving files or controlling devices like your printer.